clone45/voxglitch/docs/grain-engine-mk2.md

 * For best results, use .wave files between 2 seconds and 10 seconds long.
 I've found that complex samples containing a variety of instruments, percussions, and vocals work best.
 * For ethereal atmospheres, increase Jitter, Grains, Window, and Rate, and modulate position with a very slow -10/+10 LFO (sawtooth & triangle work best).
-* For weirdness, turn off jitter and modulate course, medium, and fine with complex low frequency oscillators.
+* For weirdness, turn off jitter and modulate the position input with complex low frequency oscillators.
 Get even weirder by modulating pitch with a VCO.
 Maximum your weirdness by using a VCO square wave on the EXT CLK input.
-* JRModules Range LFO is a great modulation source for the COURSE position input.
+* The JRModules Range LFO or Squinky Labs Functional VCO are great modulation sources for the position input.
-* Squinky Labs Functional VCO makes a fun modulation source for the MED/FINE position